Mordecailloyd/Outdoor-Adventure-World/docs/README.md

 larger white space (y height ) X

-product selections jumps to middle of screen instead of top
+product selections jumps to middle of screen instead of top X foo.com/product/id visuals with jump to top of screen?

 messages- Review (use stars one body block - clean up)